braphael99/NLPGroup5/README.md

 #### Part 1: Getting Started

 First we recommend grabbing the dataset for training, validation, and testing.
-These are found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE).
-Please set up your file directory the following way for the code to work: Create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
+These are found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE), specifically in the QQA folder.
+To download the dataset, download all 3 .json files in the QQA folder: QQA_dev, QQA_train, and QQA_test.
+Afterwards, create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
 Place the dataset files within the "QQA_Data" folder.
-Your notebook should be outside of the parent "Project" folder for the datasets to be imported correctly.
+Your notebook should be outside of the "Project" folder for the datasets to be imported correctly.

 Once complete, the filepath to the datasets should be base/Project/QQA_Data, where base is the directory containing the project's Jupyter notebook and QQA_Data is the folder containing the three .json files.